-In Australia alone, there are more than 575,000 people who suffer from some form of visual impairment.
-This figure is on the increase, and it is important that we design cities, buildings and infrastructure with an understanding of pedestrian safety in mind.
-We all deserve to be able to wander the streets and discover all the great things a modern city has to offer, but it is important that we can do so safely.
+In Australia alone, there are more than 450,000 people who suffer from some form of visual impairment.
+This figure is expected to rise, and it is important that we design cities, buildings and infrastructure with an understanding of pedestrian safety in mind.
+All pedestrians deserve to be able to wander the streets safely and discover all the things our cities have to offer.

-Enhancing access and safety for all is at the heart of everything we do at Classic Architectural Group, particularly in the role of design in pedestrian.
+Enhancing safety for all — while remaining compliant — is at the heart of everything we do at Classic Architectural Group.
+Particularly when it comes to designing spaces for pedestrians, we understand the importance of access for all.

 Some of the most common incidents involving pedestrians are experienced at the following locations: